Layr-Labs/eigenlayer-contracts/script/utils/validateStorage/README.md

 ## Limitations
 Storage slot validation is NOT comprehensive, and errs on the side of caution.
 We recommend using this script as a tool along with manual storage slot verification.
 The validation is opinionated on storage for each contract consuming 50 slots and gaps being sized accordingly.

-The script does not validate legal type changes (ie. from bool to uint8) and errors out if the types of slots have updated, including having different struct names.
+The script does not validate legal type changes (i.e. from bool to uint8) and errors out if the types of slots have updated, including having different struct names.
 A manual check will need to be done to validate this conversion.
 In addition, the script does not support non-contiguous gaps.